LLaMA-XR: A Novel Framework for Radiology Report Generation using LLaMA and QLoRA Fine Tuning: Introduction

-To overcome these challenges, recent advances have focused on the use of large language models (LLMs), which have benefited from extensive pre-training on diverse datasets and demonstrate superior performance in generating radiology reports~\cite{ranjit2023retrieval, adams2023leveraging, buckley2311accuracy, liu2023deid, kung2023performance, tanida2023interactive, MedicalGPT}.
-Those LLM-based approaches, such as GPT~\cite{radford2018improving}, BERT~\cite{devlin2019bert}, and LLaMA~\cite{touvron2023llama} have shown significant promise in capturing intricate medical contexts and producing high-quality reports.
+To overcome these challenges, recent advances have focused on the use of large language models (LLMs), such as GPT~\citep{radford2018improving}and LLaMA~\citep{touvron2023llama}, which have benefited from extensive pre-training on diverse datasets and demonstrate superior performance in generating radiology reports~\citep{ranjit2023retrieval, adams2023leveraging, buckley2311accuracy, liu2023deid, kung2023performance, tanida2023interactive, MedicalGPT, li2025s}.
+In chest X-ray radiology, the latest multimodal foundation models aim to combine visual understanding with clinical language generation, covering abnormal assessment and report generation~\citep{chen2024visionlanguagefoundationmodelenhance, lee2025cxrllava}.
+Those LLM-based approaches have shown significant promise in capturing intricate medical contexts and producing high-quality reports.
 However, earlier versions of these models, such as GPT-2 (up to 1.5B parameters) and BERT-Large (340M parameters), often lacked the capacity to effectively handle the complexity of medical data due to their relatively smaller scale.
 This limitation underscores the need for a more advanced framework to better align with the demands of medical report generation.